Frequently Asked Questions

 What happens after I complete the Intake form?

-Once you submit the Intake Form, please give the foundation time to review your information and complete the setting up of your account.
+Once you submit the Intake Form, please give the foundation about two weeks to review your information and setup your account.

 What is an Assessment appointment?

-The Assessment Appointment is the scheduled meeting between the veteran and the claim writer.
+The Assessment Appointment is a scheduled meeting between the veteran and the claim writer.

 During this visit the veteran’s claim options and instructions will be discussed.